medined/D4M_Schema/docs/pagination.md

 mind, I am implementing the following technique.
 I hope the community can point out flaws and provide improvements.

+>Iterators can only scan forward, not backword!

 After a couple of conversions, it's obvious there are severals approaches to this issue.
 And in general, I can't see any technical reason to favor one over another.
 The information under consideration is a slowly changing dimension (SCD).
 That was an important factor for me.

+>Does your information change quickly?

 While the pages are not deterministic, we can still pre-compute them to provide a best-guess and have some semblance of a normal page interaction: